peterhry/peterhrynkow.com/_drafts/2017-10-01-a-functional-refactor.markdown

 categories: [functional-programming]
 ---

-Over the last couple of years, I’ve been on a journey to learn more about functional programming.
-Along the way, I’ve discovered how to write code that is easier to reason about, easier to test, and more bulletproof.
+Over the last couple of years, I’ve been learning more and more about functional programming.
+Along the way, I’ve discovered how to write code that is easier to reason about, easier to test, and less error-prone.

 In this post I’m going to show you some lessons I’ve learned and how to write JavaScript in a more functional style.

 ### Leverage Pure functions
 A pure function is a function which given the same input will always return the same output and has no observable side effect.

-There are [plenty of reasons](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch3.html#the-case-for-purity) to write pure functions, but in my opinion, the biggest advantage is that they‘re easier to reason about.
+There are [plenty of reasons](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch3.html#the-case-for-purity) to write pure functions, but in my opinion, the biggest advantage is that they’re easier to reason about.
 The input, logic, and output are entirely self-contained.
 Let’s look at some _impure_ functions and see how we can rewrite them to be pure.

 We’ll start with an easy one.
 This function is impure because it accesses the variable `prefix` outside of its scope.
 The return value of a pure function should be determined only by its input values.
 Notice how we are able to affect the return value of `greet` by changing the global `prefix`.